Glacier Collapses In Italian Alps, Six Dead: Rescuers - UrduPoint

 Glacier Collapses In Italian Alps, Six Dead: Rescuers

-Rome, July 3 (UrduPoint / Pakistan Point News - 3rd Jul, 2022 ) :An avalanche sparked by the collapse of the largest glacier in the Italian Alps killed at least six people and injured eight others on Sunday, an emergency services spokeswoman said.
+Canazei, Italy, July 3 (UrduPoint / Pakistan Point News - 4th Jul, 2022 ) :An avalanche set off by the collapse of the largest glacier in the Italian Alps killed at least six people and injured eight others Sunday, an emergency services spokeswoman said.

 The disaster struck one day after a record-high temperature of 10 degrees Celsius (50 degrees Fahrenheit) was recorded at the glacier's summit.